NVIDIA/TensorRT-LLM/README.md

 ### Attention

-TensorRT-LLM implements several variants of the Attention mechanism that appears in most the Large Language Models.
+TensorRT-LLM implements several variants of the Attention mechanism that appears in most of the Large Language Models.
 This [document](./docs/source/gpt_attention.md) summarizes those implementations and how they are optimized in TensorRT-LLM.